threesquared/homelab/cult/README.md

 # ODROID C2 Kubernetes Cluster

-This is the Ansible playbook and Kubernetes config files for my Kubernetes cluster on several ODROID C2's running Armbian Stretch.
+This is the Ansible playbook and Kubernetes config files for my services cluster running on Armbian Stretch on several ODROID C2's.

 ## Usage

-You can apply the playbooks to your inventory with the command:
+Update the `inventory` file to reflect your hosts.
+Then you can apply the playbooks to your inventory with the command:

-`$ ansible-playbook -i inventory -u root -k cluster.yml`
+`$ ansible-playbook -i inventory -u root -k ./ansible/cluster.yml`

+You can then use the generated admin.conf to connect to the cluster:

+`$ kubectl --kubeconfig ./ansible/artifacts/admin.conf get nodes`

+And apply all the included Kubernetes configs:

+`$ kubectl --kubeconfig ./ansible/artifacts/admin.conf apply -f ./kubernetes`

+Or just a specific config:

+`$ kubectl --kubeconfig ./ansible/artifacts/admin.conf apply -f ./kubernetes/couchpotato`

-## Pods
+## Kubernetes Configs

 * [Traefik](./kubernetes/traefik) - Ingress Controller
 * InfluxDB - Metric database